 Given the motion to dismiss was denied, we are likely looking at a very long, drawn-out process.
 Class action lawsuits like this one have been known to go on for years – sometimes more than a decade.

 Is there any chance NAR would settle with the plaintiffs out of court?

 This lawsuit strikes at the heart of the MLS system that has greatly benefitted literally millions of home buyers and sellers for 100 years.
 Given the potential harm to consumers, we do not see an avenue for settlement.

-What other kinds of anti-trust challenges have there been based on other MLS rules?
+What other kinds of anti-trust challenges have there been based on MLS rules?

-Various MLS rules have been tested over time from who can access the MLS to what information MLS participants must be able to display publicly.
+Various MLS rules have been tested over time, from who can access the MLS to what information MLS participants must be able to display publicly, but time and again the system has been proven to provide competitive, efficient markets that benefit home buyers and sellers.
 From where NAR sits, we continue to be motivated by rules and actions we believe to be pro-consumer and pro-competitive.

 Is it okay to discuss the lawsuit with my clients?

 Absolutely.
 Brokers and agents are encouraged to have transparent conversations with current and prospective clients about the services they will provide and how they will get paid for those services.
 This lawsuit doesn’t change that.
 Brokers are compensated for their services and the Multiple Listing Service (MLS) system is uniquely designed to facilitate successful closings in the best interest of home buyers and sellers.
 Brokers and agents may refer to the General Member Message Points on Antitrust Lawsuits for information to help guide these conversations with clients.